 Conclusion

 Nikon’s current camera lineup is pretty extensive, and the company has done a good job overall at positioning each camera well for its target audience.
-The D3500 is an amazing budget camera, the D500 is a great sports camera for a reasonable price, the D850 is an all-around image quality beast – and so on.
+The D3500 is an amazing budget camera, the D500 is a great sports camera for a reasonable price, the Z7 II is an all-around image quality beast – and so on.

 This article is not about deciding which one of Nikon’s cameras is the “best.”
 All of them could be the best for some photographers and totally unnecessary for others.
 And that’s why Nikon makes so many cameras.